shahparseidel/DoDoMu/README.md

 DoDoMu is a Mobile Application which helps refugees with intermediate helps and final settlement.
 It connects helpers and refugees fast and efficient.

-Please refer to more detailed information in the wiki: https://github.com/shahparseidel/DoDoMu/wiki also check the Issue List for new tasks: https://github.com/shahparseidel/DoDoMu/issues
+- Please refer to more detailed information in the wiki: https://github.com/shahparseidel/DoDoMu/wiki
+- Also check the Issue List for new tasks: https://github.com/shahparseidel/DoDoMu/issues

 ## Description